Dravet syndrome: Disease-modifying therapies

+Prognosis

+Numerous research studies have been performed to evaluate DS prognosis.
+According to two studies, status epilepticus and sudden unexpected death in epilepsy (SUDEP) are the two most frequent causes of premature fatality among DS patients.
+Between ten and twenty percent of people with DS are thought to die before 10 years of age.
+The International Dravet Syndrome Epilepsy Action League (IDEA League) conducted a study in which they concluded that 31 of 833 DS patients died within 10 years.
+The average death age was 4.6 years, with 19 of 31 deaths because of SUDEP, 10 from status epilepticus, 1 from ketoacidosis, and 1 from an accident.

+It is unclear what duration these patients are projected to live.
+A prospective study of 37 individuals showed that, by reducing status epilepticus from occurring at a young age, the prognosis for seizures and mental impairment in DS patients can be improved.

 Epidemiology

-Dravet syndrome is a severe form of epilepsy, responsible for roughly 10% of cases in children.
+Dravet syndrome is a severe form of epilepsy.
+It accounts for roughly 10% of cases of epileptic encephalopathies in children.
 It is a rare genetic disorder that affects an estimated 1 in every 20,000–40,000 births.

 COVID-19

-Although it is not clear whether people with Dravet syndrome are specially vulnerable to COVID-19 infection, recent publications have shown that affected individuals and their families have suffered some indirect consequences during the COVID-19 pandemic, such as healthcare barriers, loss of therapies or economic issues.
+Although it is not clear whether people with Dravet syndrome are especially vulnerable to COVID-19 infection, 2020 publications have shown that affected individuals and their families have suffered some indirect consequences during the COVID-19 pandemic, such as healthcare barriers, loss of therapies or economic issues.

 History

-Charlotte Dravet first described severe myoclonic epilepsy of infancy in Centre Saint Paul, Marseille, France in 1978 and the name was later changed to Dravet syndrome in 1989.
+Charlotte Dravet first described severe myoclonic epilepsy of infancy in Centre Saint Paul, Marseille, France, in 1978; the name was later changed to Dravet syndrome in 1989.
 Similar descriptions were given by Bernardo Dalla Bernardina in Verona.

-Charlotte Figi, who was diagnosed as having Dravet syndrome, was the focus of a cause célèbre to provide a means for use of cannabidiol for persons with intractable seizures.
-She died from pneumonia, possibly caused by COVID-19, in April, 2020.
+Charlotte Figi, who was diagnosed as having Dravet syndrome, was the focus of a cause célèbre to provide a means for the use of cannabidiol for persons with intractable seizures.
+She died from pneumonia, possibly caused by COVID-19, in April 2020.